yasglobal/make-paths-relative/readme.txt

   * Enhancements
     * Added Tags and Custom Taxonomy Support
-    * Change priorities for the all the filters to enhance the URLs relative performance
+    * Change priorities for all the filters to enhance the URLs relative performance
     * Removed `make-paths-relative-main.php` dependency

 = 0.6 - May 25, 2018 =